 Some kind of music-playing device blasting your favourite playlist will keep you pumped.
-(If you’re accommodating roommates or neighbours, try wireless headphones).
+However, if you’re accommodating roommates or neighbours, try wireless headphones.

 Music is a great motivator and also a great distraction, taking your mind of the hard work, keeping you going for longer.

 Bluetooth speakers come in huge ranges of styles and prices, and you can shop for them here.

 A rowing machine is one of the most under-rated pieces of gym equipment.
 While a gym-quality elliptical might break the bank, a professional-level rowing machine will cost much less and give you a more complete full-body workout to boot.

 Many people are often put off from buying a rowing machine as in the past they’ve been expensive and difficult to store.

 However, the size and cost of some rowing machines has been drastically decreased, enabling you to buy a rowing machine without breaking the bank and easily store it once you have it at home.

 If you’re looking to get a good cardio workout in without moving all over the room, an exercise bike is the perfect solution for you.

 Once again, these are now available in compact, fold-away options to easily store the bike once you’re finished.

 If you prefer to watch TV while you get your cardio on, try a piece of equipment that allows your head to stay relatively still, like a bike.Check the prices here.